The Inflection Point in AI Video Is Here. And Hollywood Isn't Ready.

 This is how they react to threats.

-Most people frame this as:
+Most people frame this as: "AI will replace filmmakers."

 That's the wrong lens.